A Mile Is Longer Than a Kilometer – Here’s Why That Actually Matters

 Some fitness trackers let you switch between units.
 If yours defaults to miles but you’re training in kilometers, you might underreport your distance — and overreport your speed.

 Run 5 kilometers?
-Think about it: that’s only 3.
-1 miles.
+That’s only 3.1 miles.
 But if your app thinks you ran 5 miles, it’s going to show you going way faster than you actually did.

 Practical Tips for Dealing With the Mile-Kilometer Divide